Post

 Configuration breakdown:

-• UniFi block: Listens on https://homeserver:3002 and forwards to the unifi admin site, skipping certificate verification since UniFi has its own self-signed cert
+• The UniFi block proxies to the router’s IP directly and skips certificate verification since UniFi uses its own self-signed cert

 Trusting Caddy’s Root Certificate